Aaron Slegers: Los Angeles Angels

 On February 8, 2021, the Rays traded Slegers to the Los Angeles Angels in exchange for a player to be named later.
 Slegers appeared in 29 games for the Angels, struggling to a 6.97 ERA with 25 strikeouts.
 On August 28, Slegers was sent outright to the Triple-A Salt Lake Bees, however elected free agency the next day.

 Tampa Bay Rays (second stint)

 On August 31, 2021, Slegers signed a two-year minor league deal with the Tampa Bay Rays.
-He elected free agency on November 10, 2022.
+He made two appearances for the Triple–A Durham Bulls to finish the year.
+In 2022, he made two scoreless appearances for the rookie–level Florida Complex League Rays, missing the majority of the season due to injury.
+Slegers elected free agency following the season on November 10, 2022.

 On January 19, 2023, Slegers announced his retirement from baseball due to continuing shoulder injury problems.

 Personal life

+In his professional career Slegers was listed at 6 ft 10 in and 260 lbs, making him one of the tallest players in MLB history.
 Slegers' father, Robert, is 7 ft tall, while his mother, Christie, is 5 ft 11 in.
 His older sister, Rebecca, played volleyball at Lehigh University.